Ada-Developers-Academy/ada-CS-Fundamentals-Internship/02-linked-lists/06-linked-list-activity-async.md

 Tests are included in the repo to help you test whether your helper functions work correctly.

+As always, if you are feeling stuck, we invite you to come to office hours, ask questions in Slack in #study-hall, or consult an AI tool to help you brainstorm an approach without providing a solution.

 ### Class Livecode Recording

-Follow along with the Class Discussions recording in the following repo as we livecode the `rotate_list` function in class:
+Follow along with the [Class Discussions](./07-linked-lists-class-discussions.md) recording in the following repo as we livecode the `rotate_list` function in class:
 * [Rotate Linked List](https://github.com/Ada-Activities/rotate_linked_lists)
 * Check out the `solution` branch in the repo to see a completed implementation of both the livecode and activity

+<iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=53490d78-0856-4002-9215-afce01547022&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 The repo `main` branch does not include the implementation of `rotate_list`.
 Try coding it along with the recording as you think about the steps needed to rotate a linked list.
 Before moving on to main activity work, you can either copy in the `rotate_list` implementation from the `solution` branch or from the section below.